PriyeshDave/SynthGen/README.md

-Here’s the README.md file content for your SyntheGen repository:

 # 🚀 SyntheGen – A Framework for Synthetic Data Generation

 **SyntheGen** is a powerful **ML/DL-based synthetic data generation framework** that creates high-quality **tabular synthetic datasets** while preserving the statistical properties of real data.
 Built with **Streamlit for UI**, it provides an interactive way to analyze and generate synthetic data.